FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 + Latitude of Origin (lat\_0) - the latitude on which a map is centered (y-origin).

-For now, we’ll leave the default settings for the central meridian, latitude of origin, standard parallels, and false easting and northing.
+For now, we will leave the default settings for the central meridian, latitude of origin, standard parallels, and false easting and northing.
 In setting map projections, the choice of spheroid, or reference ellipsoid, is also an important consideration.
 In this example, the spheroid is currently set to GRS\_1980.

 + Spheroid (ellps) - a model of the earth’s shape used in transforming a projection.
 The reference spheroid, or ellipsoid, is generated by choosing the lengths of the major and minor axes that best fit those of the real earth.
 Many such models are appropriate for different locations on the earth.